-This section sets forth the rights and obligations of the Parties hereto as to intellectual property rights of the College and of the members of the bargaining unit, in any materials comprising EPMI material as described in Section A above, such rights to include, but not to be limited to, rights in intellectual property that are the subject of protection under applicable laws pertaining to copyright, patent, trade secret, trademark, service mark, and all other intellectual property rights.
+This section sets forth the rights and obligations of the College and the members of the bargaining unit to intellectual property, excluding Electronic Course material which is covered in Sections A and B above.
+Such rights include, but are not limited to, rights that are protected by laws pertaining to copyright, patent, trade secret, trademark, service mark, and all other intellectual property rights.